visforvali/ws297y/syllabus.md

 ## WS 297Y: Accessibility & Student Support ♿

 If something might affect or is affecting your academic performance, **please talk to me ASAP** so we can work together to meet your needs and the course reqs.
 I want you to succeed!
-If you're dealing with issues or a schedule that will affect your performance, please proactively talk to me.
-You don't need documentation to talk to me about issues impacting your learning, whether it's because of disability, mental health challenges, work, family, stress, etc., and you don't need to disclose personal info, either. **Barring emergencies, I need as much advance notice as possible to effectively accommodate you.** You don't need to disclose any more details than you wish.
+You don't need documentation to proactively talk to me about issues impacting your learning, whether it's because of disability, mental health challenges, work, family, stress, etc., and you don't need to disclose personal info, either. **Barring emergencies, I need as much advance notice as possible to effectively accommodate you.** You don't need to disclose any more details than you wish.
 You can just tell me you're dealing with stuff, and we can strategize ways for you to fulfill the course requirements while taking care of yourself. **I'll do my best to accommodate you, but please be aware that my own capacities only extend so far.**

 {: .note }
 > If you select the "Check in Weekly" role on Discord in #get-roles, I'll encourage you to participate each week by DMing you every Monday with basic questions about how you're doing, if you're confused about the materials, and if you'd like to chat sometime.
 If you need help surmounting any anxiety about reaching out to your professors, choose this role, and reply to me when I reach out to you to get the conversation going!